Tamsyn Challenger is a multi-disciplinary artist.

 In 2022 the sculpture ‘Ducking Stool’ made for the ‘Let’s Start a Pussy Riot’ book went on permanent loan at Tremenheere Sculpture Gardens in Cornwall.

-She has made documentary for the BBC including ‘My Male Muse’ which was Radio 4’s Pick of the Year in 2007.
+She has also made documentary for the BBC including ‘My Male Muse’ which was Radio 4’s Pick of the Year in 2007.
 Her writing has appeared in Garageland Magazine and under a pseudonym in ‘Adjacent Pineapple’.